seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

 completely general and extremely inefficient.
 It can describe an arbitrary record by emitting the code and operands as VBRs.

-For example, emitting an LLVM IR target triple as an unabbreviated record requires emitting the ``UNABBREV_RECORD`` abbrevid, a vbr6 for the ``MODULE_CODE_TRIPLE`` code, a vbr6 for the length of the string, which is equal to the number of operands, and a vbr6 for each character.
+For example, emitting an LLVM37 IR target triple as an unabbreviated record requires emitting the ``UNABBREV_RECORD`` abbrevid, a vbr6 for the ``MODULE_CODE_TRIPLE`` code, a vbr6 for the length of the string, which is equal to the number of operands, and a vbr6 for each character.
 Because there are no